Switch to ADA Accessible Theme

 Jordan has significant courtroom experience and has successfully tried to verdict, as lead counsel, numerous cases resulting in verdicts on behalf of his clients.
 Jordan has also mediated and arbitrated claims in numerous counties throughout Illinois and has appeared before each United States District Court within Illinois, as well as prepared briefs for the Illinois Appellate Court and Seventh Circuit Court of Appeals.
 Jordan is also adept at negotiating settlement and has been instrumental in bringing closure to countless matters without the expense of prolonged defense.

 Jordan has spoken and provided continued education seminars to both claims and legal professionals on negligence, claims handling, ethics, and specialized state-specific topics.
-Jordan was named to the Super Lawyers Rising Star list in 2023.
+Jordan was named to the Super Lawyers Rising Star list multiple times.
 Such a distinction is awarded to the top 2.5% of all attorneys in Illinois as recognized by their peers.

 Prior to joining KPD, Jordan was an associate of a large national law firm specializing in insurance defense.
 He handled a variety of cases from inception as lead attorney in the areas of construction negligence, premises liability, legal malpractice, medical malpractice, and long-term care defense.
 Jordan represented insurance companies, hotels, restaurants, shopping centers, nightclubs, grocery stores, health clubs, general contractors, subcontractors, landlords, and tenants.
 He often achieved favorable outcomes in arbitrations, mediations, and settlement negotiations.